Js123-gr/html_Portfolio/README.md

 # html_Portfolio
-Lessons that showed me how to create a website completely written in html.
+Things that I learned from lessons that showed me how to create a website completely written in html.